Brownian motion on stable looptrees: Background on Stable Trees and Looptrees

 and an equivalence relation on $[0,1]$ by setting $s \sim t$ if and only if $d(s,t) = 0$. $\T_{\alpha}$ is the quotient space $([0,1]/ \sim, d)$, and we let $\pi$ denote the canonical projection from $[0,1]$ to $\Ta$.
 If $u, v \in \Ta$, we let $[[u,v]]$ denote the unique geodesic between $u$ and $v$ in $\Ta$.

 This construction also provides a natural way to define a measure $\mu$ on $\T_{\alpha}$ as the image of Lebesgue measure on $[0,1]$ under the quotient operation.

 Stable trees arise naturally as scaling limits of discrete plane trees with appropriate offspring distributions.
-More specifically, let $T_n$ be a discrete tree conditioned to have $n$ vertices and with critical offspring distribution $\xi$ in the domain of attraction of an $\alpha$-stable law, i.e. a law $\xi$ such that $\xi ([k, \infty)) \sim c k^{-\alpha}$ as $k \rightarrow \infty$ for some $c \in (0, \infty)$.
-We then have that
+More specifically, let $T_n$ be a discrete tree conditioned to have $n$ vertices and with critical offspring distribution $\xi$ in the domain of attraction of an $\alpha$-stable law, and such that $\xi$ is aperiodic.
+It is shown in \cite[Theorem 3.1]{DuqContourLimit} that